msanvarov/php-security/README.md

 </html>
 ```

-If the hacker was to write the following the comment in the form then each user accessing the comment section would be redirected to a file that steals their cookies.
+If the hacker was to write the following comment in the form then each user accessing the comment section would be redirected to a file that steals their cookies.

 This is something that can be used to do so: